the xonsh shell¶

 ~

-Xonsh is a Python-powered, cross-platform, Unix-gazing shell language and command prompt.
-The language is a superset of Python 3.5+ with additional shell primitives that you are used to from Bash and IPython.
-It works on all major systems including Linux, Mac OSX, and Windows.
-Xonsh is meant for the daily use of experts and novices alike.
+Xonsh (sounds like “consh”) is a modern, full-featured and cross-platform python shell.
+The language is a superset of Python 3.6+ with additional shell primitives that you are used to from Bash and IPython.
+It works on all major systems including Linux, OSX, and Windows.
+Xonsh is meant for the daily use of experts and novices.

 Xonsh is significantly different from most other shells or shell tools.
 The following table lists built in features and capabilities that various tools may or may not share.